 Meta tags can (and should) also be used to keep search engines away from all pages except the first page (you may even desire to keep search engines away from that page, if you would like to recruit via other means exclusively).
-The robots tag in Table 26.6 needs to be set to none, because the routines used by search engines to search the Web for new Web pages are called robots (and sometimes spiders and crawlers) and this technique informs them there is nothing for them.
+The "robots" tag in Table 27.6 needs to be set to "none," because the routines used by search engines to search the Web for new Web pages are called "robots" (and sometimes "spiders" and "crawlers") and this technique informs them there is nothing for them.

 A third important task that can be handled by meta tags is to prevent caches in search engines, mediating servers, and proxy servers from serving old versions of research materials after they have been updated.
-Caches contain stored files downloaded from the Web, which are stored for reuse later.
+Caches contain stored files downloaded from the Web that are stored for reuse later.
 For example, your Web browser may be configured to store HTML code, images, and other media from pages you visited in its own cache.
 Later, when you request that page again, the Web browser quickly checks in the cache if it holds any of the text and media (e.g., images) you are requesting and displays them to you.
 This way, the page can be displayed more quickly (than if you had to wait for all the same files to download again), and much unnecessary traffic is avoided.

-However, the material loaded from the cache may be outdated: If an experimenter finds an error in his or her Internet-based study and replaced the Web page on the server, users may continue to see and even be served the old version.
+However, the material loaded from the cache may be outdated: If an experimenter finds an error in her Internet-based study and replaced the Web page on her server, users may continue to see and even be served the old version.
 Why?
 Because of caches holding the old version in proxy servers.
-Proxy servers hold huge caches, but not only for one computer-they hold all of the WWW traffic going into and coming out of entire institutions.
-As you can imagine, there are some interesting analyses that can be performed with data collected on proxy servers (Berker, 1999, 2002).
-Table 26.6 shows two meta tags below the robots tag that will keep proxy servers from caching your Web pages.
-Web experiments created with WEXTOR automatically contain the meta tags described in this section.
+Proxy servers hold huge caches, but not only for one computer-they hold all of the Web traffic going into and coming out of entire institutions.
+As you can imagine, there are some interesting analyses that can be performed with data collected on proxy servers (Berker 1999, 2002).
+Table 27.6 shows two meta tags below the robots tag that will keep proxy servers from caching your Web pages.
+Web experiments created with Version 2.1 or newer of WEXTOR automatically contain the meta tags described in this section.